fatma2123456/CLASSIFYING-RESPIRATORY-DISEASES-FROM-X-RAYS/README.md

 - Understanding the model's predictions.
 - Interpreting the Grad-CAM visualizations.
 - Navigating the user interface.

 Feel free to explore the website after watching the demo!

+Feel free to explore the website after watching the demo!